Who can submit content?

 Can I adjust the start time and end time of my submitted video?

 Yes, you can.
-Please click here to login our system and use the video editing tool.
+Please click here to login our system and use the Video Composer.

 Any limitation on the file size of my content?

-For posters, the file size must not exceed 20MB; while for videos, the maximum file size is 1GB and it should not be longer than 5 min for TV videos and 25 min for Web videos.
+For posters, the file size must not exceed 20MB; while for videos, the maximum file size is 2GB and it should not be longer than 5 min for TV videos and 25 min for Web videos.
 If shown on both TV and web, it needs to follow TV specifications.

 What resolutions would be acceptable for my content?